HCPSS/school-messenger-help/_posts/2014-02-17-customizing-recipients.markdown

 ![access saved list](/school-messenger-help/images/access-saved-list.png)

-You can always delete a saved list by clicking on "delete" to the right of the list name.
+Under your "list" tab, you can always delete a saved list by clicking on "delete" to the right of the list name.

 ![delete a list](/school-messenger-help/images/delete-a-list.png)